ABOUT ClimateSERV

 This tool allows development practitioners, scientists/researchers, and government decision-makers to visualize and download historical rainfall data, vegetation condition data, and 180-day forecasts of rainfall and temperature to improve understanding of, and make improved decisions for, issues related to agriculture and water availability.

-In SERVIR regions, where long-term ground observations of rainfall are sparse, there is a critical need for satellite and model-derived rainfall data for predicting droughts, estimating crop yields, and more.
-Decision-makers need a way to accurately assess how severe a drought will be, how it compares to past droughts, and its potential effect on crop yields.
-Such assessments require accurate estimations of rainfall variations in space and time.
-It is important to place an evolving dryer-than-normal season into historical context in order to analyze the severity of rainfall deficits.
-Until now, such analyses used rainfall data from specific points on the Earth's surface.
-However, that data fails to show the region-wide variability that reveals comprehensive rainfall patterns.
+In SERVIR regions, where long-term ground-based rainfall observations are limited, the need for satellite and model-derived rainfall data is critical for predicting droughts, estimating crop yields, and more.
+Decision-makers require precise tools to assess drought severity, compare it to past events, and gauge its potential impact on agriculture.
+These assessments hinge on accurate measurements of rainfall variations over both space and time.
+To properly evaluate how an unusually dry season fits into historical patterns, it is essential to analyze rainfall deficits in context.
+Previously, rainfall data was often limited to specific points on the Earth's surface, which failed to capture the full regional variability needed to understand overall rainfall trends.

 Application Purpose